vegaøyan world heritage foundation

 Good management of World Heritage Sites was also the theme of the collaborative project "Management of UNESCO World Heritage Sites in Poland and Norway".

-The National Heritage Board was the Norwegian partner and was contacted by the International Cultural Center (ICC) in Krakow in the winter of 2008/2009 about the project.
-ICC wanted to include the Norwegian World Heritage Sites Bryggen in Bergen, Urnes Stave Church, Bergstaden Røros and Vegaøyan in the project, where the Polish partners wanted to take a closer look at how the Norwegian World Heritage Sites are managed.
-The project has now ended, but the Polish partners are working actively to develop new projects for which they are seeking partners.
-This is an important way of financing World Heritage work in the EEA countries.
+the Directorate for Cultural Heritage was a Norwegian partner and was contacted by the International Cultural Centre (ICC) in Krakow in the winter of 2008/2009 about the project.
+ICC wanted to include the Norwegian World Heritage Sites Bryggen in Bergen, Urnes Stave Church, Bergstaden Røros and Vegaøyan in the project, where the Polish partners wanted to look more closely at how the Norwegian World Heritage Sites are managed.
+The project has ended, but the Polish partners are actively working to develop new projects for which they are seeking partners.
+This is an important way to finance World Heritage work in the EEA countries.
 At the same time, it provides positive experiences through discussion and by seeing how challenges are solved elsewhere.
-Read more on the project website http://heritage.org.pl/Unesco.
+Read more on the project's website http://heritage.org.pl/Unesco.